 Additionally, the project will improve reliability in the area.
 The new substation will be equipped with smart grid technology that can reroute power to customers during an outage, reducing the number and length of power interruptions.

-DTE began construction on this project in 2021 and customers will be served by the substation later this year.
+DTE began construction on this project in 2021 and crews are fishing up landscaping work on the exterior of the substation.

 Substation construction is part of DTE’s broader grid investment strategy that includes transitioning to a smart grid, upgrading existing infrastructure, rebuilding significant portions of the grid and trimming trees.